sary357/FastAPIDemo/README.md

 $ make stop-container
 ```
 #### 3.2.6 get user's ouput
-- All of access log including users' input will be saved in `~/gogobot-api-log/log/user.log`, you can get users' input data and save them in `/tmp/user_input.log` by the following command.
+- users' input data will be saved in `~/gogobot-api-log/log/`, you can get users' input data and save them in `/tmp/user_input.log` by the following command.
 ```bash
 $ git clone GIT_PROJECT_URL
 $ cd FastAPIDemo